 So how does the performance compare between the two motors?
 To find out, I installed the Alphasew on my 1947 Featherweight and checked it against my 1955 Featherweight with a stock motor (Singer catalog 3-120).

 The Alphasew beat the Singer hands-down for power and speed.
 Particularly when the machine is stopped at “top dead center”—that is, when the needle is at the far end of its stroke—the Singer motor will strain and buzz when trying for a slow takeoff.
 By contrast, the Alphasew starts more readily and without apparent regard for the needle position.
 The Alphasew’s top speed is also faster and the motor is slightly quieter.

-To quantify the difference in torque, I placed a kitchen scale under the needle bar of each machine to measure the force.
+To quantify the torque difference, I placed a kitchen scale under the needle bar of each machine to measure the force.
 With the controller all the way down and the motor stalled, the Singer drew about 3/4 of an amp of current and the scale read just over 2 kg.
 The Alphasew drew about 1 amp of current and the scale read 4.5 kg.